 When you begin to develop a home-prepared diet, make sure your puppy gets everything it needs in its diet to keep it as healthy as possible and help it grow.
 The best way to do this is to consult with your veterinarian.
 You might even want to ask for a referral to a veterinary nutritionist.

 Working with a vet, you can design a diet that meets all of your puppy's nutritional needs.
 Your vet may have recipes for you to use or may guide you to a website like BalanceIT.com or PetDiets.com.
 These websites have recipes developed by veterinary nutritionists.
 They can help you decide on a diet that is complete and balanced but also meets other needs.
 In many cases, you can choose your preferred ingredients or find formulas designed for puppies with specific needs (like large breeds) or health issues (like allergies).

 How to Prepare Homemade Puppy Food

 In general, puppies need about twice as many calories per day than their adult counterparts.
 According to the Committee on Nutrient Requirements of Cats and Dogs of the National Academy of Science, a 10-pound puppy that is expected to weigh 33 pounds at adulthood needs to eat about 990 calories per day.
 In addition, puppies need more protein, fat, vitamins and minerals than adult dogs.
-The ACVN has a guidebook for pet owners that explains the dietary needs for dogs and puppies.

 A homemade puppy diet should contain the proper balance of: